hallvardnmbu/ecosystem/docs/examples.rst

 * Easy to visualise.

+* Prevents the user from inputting invalid values.

 * A bit clumsy when navigating from the simulation plot back to the GUI.

 * Easy to use.

-* Able to continue simulating, or reset it.
+* Able to continue on the previous simulation (as well as add animals), or reset it.

 * Unable to specify parameters for the simulation.

 * Able to navigate back and forth from drawing and simulating.

-* Super fun.
+* Super fun!

 To use the GUI, run the following code (and change :code:`map_size` to your liking):